Introduction

 Main Conclusions

 We utilized long-timescale MD simulations to investigate relevant structural domains of sTREM2 and TREM2, along with their interactions with key PLs in the brain.
-Through the analysis of RMSF, RMSD, and surface occupancy calculations, we established the flexible stalk domain of sTREM2 as the molecular basis for differential ligand binding between sTREM2 and TREM2.
-This difference in binding arises from the stalk’s role in stabilizing the Ig-like domain and altering the ligand-accessibility of its surface residues.
+Through the analysis of RMSF, RMSD, and PL/protein residue occupancy calculations, we established the flexible stalk domain of sTREM2 as the molecular basis for differential ligand binding between sTREM2 and TREM2.
+This difference in binding arises from the stalk’s role in modulating dynamics of the Ig-like domain and altering the ligand accessibility of its surface residues.
 By integrating free energy, interaction entropy, and ligand occupancy calculations, we quantified the energetics of these interactions, confirming the presence of an alternate ligand binding site on sTREM2WT, which we termed the ‘Expanded Surface 2’.
-The binding of PLs to this site results from the competitive binding of the flexible stalk domain to Surface 1 on the Ig-like domain.
+Binding of PLs to this site arises from competitive binding of the flexible stalk to Surface 1 on the Ig-like domain.
 These stalk-Ig-like domain interactions were disrupted in the presence of the AD-risk mutation R47H and entirely absent in the Ig (TREM2) models, indicating occupancy of Expanded Surface 2 occurs solely with sTREM2WT.
-These observations underscore our conclusion that, rather than (or in addition to) its previously conceived role as a dummy receptor for TREM2, the flexible stalk domain confers sTREM2 with unique ligand binding preferences and patterns that facilitate distinct endogenous functions compared to TREM2.
+These observations underscore our conclusion that, rather than (or in addition to) sTREM2’s previously conceived role as a dummy receptor for TREM2, the flexible stalk confers sTREM2 with unique ligand binding preferences and patterns that facilitate distinct endogenous functions compared to TREM2.

 Furthermore, we found that the stalk domain itself serves as an independent site for ligand binding, with heightened PL occupancy observed in the presence of R47H compared to the wildtype model.
 This suggests that the stalk domain may have the capacity to partially ‘rescue’ dysfunctional ligand binding to the Ig-like domain of sTREM2 caused by disease-associated mutations like R47H.
 Moreover, our observations for both sTREM2 and TREM2 indicate that R47H-induced dysfunction may result not only from diminished ligand binding but also an impaired ability to discriminate between different ligands in the brain, proposing a novel mechanism for loss-of-function.
 In summary, the findings of this study reveal the endogenous structural and dynamical mechanisms of (s)TREM2, a critical component in AD pathology.
 These insights offer new fundamental knowledge that can serve as guiding principles for the design of future therapeutics, paving the way for potential advancements in AD treatment strategies.